 Earlier this week we told you that the former AOL employee who stole the email addresses of 92 million AOL users, and then sold them to a spammer for $100,000, was due in Federal court and was going to plead “guilty” to charges that he violated CAN-SPAM.
-It was anticipated that Jerry Smathers would […]
+It was anticipated that Jerry Smathers would face […]

 Information Security Magazine, following extensive review, has published its list of the top security products for 2004.
 Evaluating products in a baker’s dozen of categories, and with a first, second, and third place in each (gold, silver, and bronze, respectively), this is one extensive and thorough cross-product comparison!
 Aunty particularly likes that they provide not […]

 Jerry Smathers, a former AOL employee who first made the news by stealing more than 92 million AOL user email addresses, and selling them to spammers, is now facing up to two years in prison for his misdeed.
 Due in court in New York on Tuesday, it is anticipated that Smathers will plead guilty to […]

 Forget upskirting and downblousing.
 What do you call it when you take a video of yourself during an..um…intimate moment – with a camera phone for chrissakes?
 How about this one: what do you call it when you take a video of yourself during an intimate moment with a camera phone, and then burn it to […]